Academany/fabzero/w1/intro.md

   * [Archives](http://archive.fabacademy.org)
   * [Fab Academy Handbook](http://docs.academany.org/FabAcademy-Handbook/_book/).
 More than you want to know about Fab Academy
   * [Assignments and Assessments](http://docs.academany.org/FabAcademy-Assessment/_book/).
 How the Fab Academy program is evaluated

+### Requirements to pass Pre academy
+Pre Academy program will be awarded a Diploma if you meet the following requirements by the end of the program.
+* Documentation
+  * You are able to narrate the experience during the Pre Academy program
+  * You use resized images and compressed videos where applicable
+* Complete and document a final project that
+  * Contains a microcontroller board that yoy have designed and fabricated with an input and output device
+  * Uses at least 2 fabrication proceses in the Lab
+  * You create a 1280x720 pixels `.png` slide
+  * You create a 30s presentation 720p `.mp4` compressed video introducing you and your final project

+### A piece of advice
+* Do not follow existing roads, make your own path
+* Move out of your comfort zone and stay there
+* Free your mind, forget what you already know, try new things
+* Be brave, take risks (not physical risks)
+* You will need to control your stress.
+Can you handle it?
+  * Things will go wrong
+  * things will change continuously
+  * you will loose work
+  * you will break things
+  * you will not be able to find a solution immediately

 > Exercise: Bookmark all these documents and pages